 This is important to know—especially since your character might not have thought this through before embarking on the quest.

 These six prompts are hardly all there is to your knowing your characters, but they're a start, and if you follow them, you'll have a much easier time writing a vibrant, relatable story.
 You can check out our guide to stronger characterization here.
 Remember, characterization is revealed through what your characters do, so put them in these tough situations and see how they respond.
 Good luck!

 How do you get to know your characters?
 Let me know in the comments section.

 You have six characterization prompts to choose from today!
-Pick one, write for fifteen minutes, and post your workin the practice box below.
-Don't forget to respond to three other writers!
+Pick one, write for fifteen minutes, and when you’re finished, share your work in the Pro Practice Workshop here.

 Best-Selling author Ruthanne Reid has led a convention panel on world-building, taught courses on plot and character development, and was keynote speaker for The Write Practice 2021 Spring Retreat.

 Author of two series with five books and fifty short stories, Ruthanne has lived in her head since childhood, when she wrote her first story about a pony princess and a genocidal snake-kingdom, using up her mom’s red typewriter ribbon.

 When she isn’t reading, writing, or reading about writing, Ruthanne enjoys old cartoons with her husband and two cats, and dreams of living on an island beach far, far away.